robinredX/travelling-salesman-problem/antcolonyapproach/readme.md

 ### Note

 The algorithm selects any random node as first node of Optimal Tour since that is what required for Ant Colony Approach to find optimal solution.
 But I shall look into modifying this soon.
 Please remember that this code is not final yet.
 I need to look into the Value Error and ZeroDivisonError problem.
-For now, I passed these errors and the programme fine.
+For now, I passed these errors and the programme runs without errors and gives an output.
 However, it may not find very good solution because of this adjustment.
 I shall update it soon.